Cubic polynomials on Lie groups: reduction of the Hamiltonian system: Reduction of the Hamiltonian system

 In consideration of remark \ref{remark:LieCartan}, the $2(m+n)$-dimensional Hamiltonian system $(\mathcal{O}_{\eta}\times\mathfrak{g}\times\mathfrak{g}^*,\bar{\Omega}_{\eta},h)$ admits $ n+1-\mathrm{r}_{\mathfrak{g}}$ functions defined on an open subset of $D$, which form a set of independent integrals of the motion in involution.
 Thus, we can expect the system to be reduced to a system of dimension equal to $2(m+\mathrm{r}_{\mathfrak{g}}-1)$.

-\begin{example} Consider the problem of cubic polynomials on the Lie group $SO(3)$, which can be illustrated by the dynamic optimal control problem of the spherical free rigid body study by the authors of this paper in \cite{AbrCamCGal:2010}.
+\begin{example} Consider the problem of cubic polynomials on the Lie group $SO(3)$, which can be illustrated by the dynamic optimal control problem of the spherical free rigid body study by the authors of this paper in \cite{AbrCamCGal:2010,AbrCamCGal:2011}.
 In this case, it is well known that the coadjoint orbit $\mathcal{O}_{\eta}$ corresponds to a $2$-dimensional sphere with radius $\|\eta\|$.
 (For the singular case $\eta=0$ the orbit reduces to one point.)
 So, considering the non-singular case, the symplectic reduced manifold $\mathcal{O}_{\eta}\times\mathfrak{so}(3)\times\mathfrak{so}^*(3)$ has dimension equal to $8$ and $\mathrm{r}_{\mathfrak{g}}=1$.
-Applying the above theorem, the corresponding reduced Hamiltonian system has $3$ independent invariants in involution and it can be reduced to a $2$-dimensional system. \end{example}
+Applying the above theorem, the corresponding reduced Hamiltonian system has three independent invariants in involution and it can be reduced to a $2$-dimensional system. \end{example}

 As mentioned at the beginning of this section, these results on integrals of the motion may have important implications from the point of view of the integrability of the corresponding dynamical systems.
 Thus, they are relevant at the level of determining the cubic polynomials.
 In conclusion, by using the Lie-Cartan theorem, we are able to reduce the Hamiltonian system to a system with at least, $n+1-\mathrm{r}_{\mathfrak{g}}$ degrees of freedom less.
-We note that if $m+\mathrm{r}_{\mathfrak{g}}=1$, the system will be completely integrable.
-But, this condition happens only in trivial cases, when the algebra $\mathfrak{g}$ is abelian or the coadjoint orbit $\mathcal{O}_{\eta}$ is reduced to a point.

-We hope to address this integrability subject with detail in a future paper.
+In a future paper we hope to address this integrability problem in detail.